Facility Rentals & Reservations

 Select a location below and visit the individual rental and reservation procedures indicated.

 - The Cottage – View reservation and rental information for the Cottage, or call 843-661-1380, M-F, 8:30am – 5pm.
 Reservations must be made at least seven days in advance of an event.

 - Gately Gallery – Rentals can be made by contacting the Gately Gallery Coordinator at 843-661-4637.

 - On-Campus Locations – You’re in the right place!
 Proceed to Step 2.

-You’ve confirmed the space is available you are almost ready to fill out a reservation form.
-Before you move on to step 4 you may want to consider:
+You’ve confirmed the space is available you are almost ready to fill out a Space Request.
+First, gather your event information.
+Don’t forget to consider the following:

 - Will I need catering?